Pongphan/ctransferlearning_ev/README.md

      - *Intersection over Union (IoU):* To evaluate the precision of object localization by comparing the overlap between the predicted and ground-truth bounding boxes.
    These metrics facilitate a detailed quantitative analysis, allowing for an objective assessment of the efficacy of both the individual models and the cumulative transfer learning approach.

-In summary, the proposed method integrates data augmentation, multiple deep learning architectures, and an innovative cumulative transfer learning algorithm to advance the state of the art in the detection and classification of *Enterobius vermicularis* eggs.
+In summary, the proposed method integrates data augmentation, multiple deep learning architectures, and an innovative cumulative transfer learning algorithm to advance the state of the art in the detection and classification of *E. vermicularis* eggs.
 The method is further validated through robust performance metrics, ensuring its practical utility in both image classification and object detection tasks.

 **6.Python Library Requirements**